AJRepo/PHPlot/phplot/README.txt

 You should have received a copy of the GNU Lesser General Public License along with this software; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

+   Notice: Despite the presence of the letters "PHP" in the name of PHPlot, it should be apparent that this software is not a product of the PHP Group, is not derived from PHP, and the PHP Group does endorse and is not responsible for this product.